-In 2014, Paladin announced the completion of a mineral resource estimate for the Michelin Project and, in 2017, announced a JORC compliant resource estimate for the Michelin Project that included a measured and indicated resource of 105.60 Mlbs of U3O8 (54.4 million tonnes at an average grade of 0.088% U3O8) and an inferred resource of 22.10 Mlbs of U3O8 (13.10 million tonnes at an average grade of 0.077% U3O8).
-In its annual report for the year ended June 30, 2020, Paladin disclosed that it believes that the deposit at the project is open along strike and depth.
+In 2014, Paladin announced the completion of a mineral resource estimate for the Michelin Project and, in 2017, announced a JORC compliant resource estimate for the Michelin Project that included a measured and indicated resource of 105.60 Mlbs of U_3O_8 (54.4 million tonnes at an average grade of 0.088% U_3O_8) and an inferred resource of 22.10 Mlbs of U_3O_8 (13.10 million tonnes at an average grade of 0.077% U_3O_8).
+In its annual report for the year ended June 30, 2021, Paladin disclosed that it believes that the Michelin deposit at the project is open along strike and at depth and that the deposit contains a total JORC Code (2012) compliant Mineral Resource of 92.0 Mlb U_3O_8 , 82.2 Mlb of which is classified Measured and Indicated.

-See " - Reserve and Resource Estimates" for further information regarding the foregoing mineral resource estimate.
+See "- Mineral Reserve and Resource Estimates" for further information regarding the foregoing mineral resource estimate.
 Such estimate was prepared in accordance with the JORC standard.
 See "Note Regarding Mineral Reserve and Resource Estimates".